LaunchCode-Education-Archived/skills-front-end/assignments/ajaxson-5/README.md

 2. **Fork** our repo by pressing the "Fork" button.
 You will now have your own version of the project, hosted on your Github profile.

-3. Back on your terminal, us `cd` to navigate to the place in your file system where to the place you want this project to live.
+3. Back on your terminal, use `cd` to navigate to the place in your file system where to the place you want this project to live.

 4. Clone your remote repo: